EvanSkiStudios/Raccoon-Mischief/README.md

 * Added the modpack feature of right clicking crops to auto harvest and replace them
 * Cake can be broken or crafted into slices, and the slices can be crafted back into cake
 * Creepers now spawn charged and with random potion effects
+* Creepers will now explode if they take any damage at all
 * If a player dies by fire all the food in their inventory becomes cooked

 ## Recipes